qcversity/Rust-101/README.md

 The **exercises** directory contains a set of coding exercises to help you practice and deepen your understanding of Rust.
 These exercises cover a range of topics and difficulty levels, making them suitable for beginners and more experienced Rust programmers.

 If you're new to Rust, we recommend starting with the exercises in the **beginner** directory.
 As you become more comfortable with the language, you can tackle the challenges in the **intermediate** and **advanced** directories.

+## Contributing

+We welcome contributions from the Rust community!
+If you have code examples, exercises, or documentation improvements to offer, please feel free to open a pull request.

+1. Fork this repository.
+2. Create a new branch for your changes.
+3. Make your changes, add new examples, or improve existing ones.
+4. Test your changes if applicable.
+5. Commit your changes and create a descriptive pull request.
+6. Provide a clear and informative description of your contributions.

+We appreciate your help in making **Rust-101** a valuable resource for Rust learners.

 ## License